Nightmare

 Dreaming About Falling: Meaning, Psychology & Symbolism

-Dreaming about falling can reflect feelings of insecurity or loss of control.
+Dreaming about falling often reflects feelings of insecurity or lack of control in one's waking life.

 Written by: DreamMeaning Editorial Team